shopware/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 A little spoiler: This file will remain like this already, you can close it now.

 Open up the template `sw-cms-el-config-dailymotion.html.twig` instead.
 To be displayed in the config, we just need a text element, so the shop manager can apply a Dailymotion video ID.
-Quite simple, right?

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/dailymotion/config/sw-cms-el-config-dailymotion.html.twig" %}
 ```html